Survivor's benefits

 Currently (2024) the rate for DIC is $1,612.75 monthly for an eligible surviving spouse.
 The rate increases for every qualifying dependent child and if the spouse is housebound or in the need of aid and attendance.
 The VA also adds a transitional benefit of $342.00 (2024) to the monthly DIC if there are children under the age of 18, which is based on a family unit and not on individual children.

-Also if the veteran passed away on or after Janaury 1, 1993, and was in receipt, or entitled to receive, of the 100% evaluation (including 100% IU evaluations) for a continuous period of at least eight years immediately preceding death and the surviving spouse was married to the veteran for those same eight years, then the surviving spouse is also eligible for an additional monthly allowance of $342.46 (2024) as well under 38 U.S.C. § 1311(a)(2).
+Also if the veteran passed away on or after Janaury 1, 1993, and was in receipt of, or entitled to receive, the 100% evaluation (including 100% IU evaluations) for a continuous period of at least eight years immediately preceding death and the surviving spouse was married to the veteran for those same eight years, then the surviving spouse is also eligible for an additional monthly allowance of $342.46 (2024) as well under 38 U.S.C. § 1311(a)(2).

 Note 1: The service-connected disability does not have to be granted during the veteran's life-time.
 Service-connection can also be awarded after the veteran's death as well.